 - St. Francis Fee – This fee is added to a fund available to students who experience financial hardship.

 - Student Government Association (SGA) Fee – This fee is used to support activities sponsored by the Student Government Association.

 - Technology Fee – This is used to defray the cost of the College’s student information system, web services, internet access, and email services, as well as blended, mobile, active and online learning.

 - Testing Fee - Testing fees are used to defray costs associated with specific testing for certain courses.

-- Textbook Fee - Textbook fees are used to purchase textbooks and required course materials associated with certain courses.
+- Course Materials/Textbook Fee - These fees are used to purchase textbooks and required course materials associated with certain courses.